Lemuel P. Grant Mansion: Civil War

 Union troops did not burn the house during the burning of Atlanta in 1864, despite the fact that it had been used as a Confederate hospital, because they found Masonic paraphernalia in the house, and troops had been instructed not to harm the houses of Masons.

 20th century

 In 1902, golf legend Bobby Jones was born here.
 The house was later a passion of Gone with the Wind author Margaret Mitchell.
 Beginning in the 1940s, neglect and fires damaged the mansions; it remained without its four porches and second story, and so part of the first floor was open to the elements.

 Restoration

 In December 2001, the Atlanta Preservation Center purchased the house for $109,000; the house at the time scheduled to be demolished to build two new homes.
 The center moved its headquarters there in February 2002.
 In 2006 it completed the stabilization of the mansion's walls and in 2007 purchased an adjoining lot.
 Restoration of, and improvements to the house and grounds are ongoing.
+The Center has spent over $1 million on its restoration as of 2023.